Delayed duck shooting season better than none, says Hawke's Bay hunter

 Slavin said some farmers might chose to ignore the regulations.

 "Some will argue that if farmers are shooting on their own property, then they could have the traditional opening," he said.
+"But that is going to be a small amount."

-Based on government projections, the opening day of duck shooting season will be mid-May or early June.
+Based on Government projections, the opening day of duck shooting season will be mid-May or early June.